Young People

 By the way, you should know that we take the safety of our young people very seriously, and closely adhere to the Safe Church policies of the Diocese of Connecticut.
 Ask to see a copy when you come by, or you can download a copy from the Diocese of Connecticut website!

-One of our recent readers at the online services we held during the COVID pandemic.
+One of our recent readers at the online services we held during the COVID pandemic, recording her reading from home.